 Another thing you should always work with your supplier on is material selection.
 The material should be suitable for the environment and the application in which the flex PCB will operate.
 Flex materials themselves are pretty durable, but flex laminates may be less suitable for certain applications.

 We are just scraping the surface of what you can do to keep your flex PCB design on track.
 In the second part of this series, we will look at a few other things to keep in mind, including more on modeling and design rules.

 During a recent interview, he offered several helpful pointers for ensuring maximum reliability, manufacturability, and economy when planning out your flex PCB, including:

 4. Stick to standard flex PCB design guidelines

 Stick to standard design rules, since it will enable you to avoid using advanced technologies and also keep your overall costs down.
+Consider cost drivers of flex boards to minimize the cost.
 Putting your flex layer within your rigid layers is one of the most reliable ways to design your rigid-flex PCB.
 However, multilayer boards with greater complexity are increasingly in demand as pin counts rise and thousands of I/Os get incorporated into some devices.

 5. What does your stack-up look like?

 Optimize for the application in question.
 There is no “one size fits all” approach to flex PCB design.
 For example, you may find yourself needing something more sophisticated than single-layer flex, meaning you may need to consider rigid-flex and also make key decisions about options such as whether to use stiffeners.

 Know your PCB supplier and their capabilities—you don’t want to end up designing a board that can’t be manufactured.
 Suppliers have their own particular design rules and recommendations that should be taken into account from the get-go.